-Goods in support of UK government defence contracts that require an export licence and use of the Open General Export Licence.
+Goods in support of UK government defence contracts that require an export licence and use of the open general export licence (OGEL).

-The Export Control Organisation, part of the Department for Business, Innovation and Skills (BIS) is the UK regulatory authority responsible for assessing export licences for strategic goods which include military goods and a wide range of so-called dual-use goods (civilian goods with a military purpose).
+The Export Control Joint Unit (ECJU), part of the Department for International Trade (DIT) is the UK regulatory authority responsible for assessing export licences for strategic goods which include military goods and a wide range of so-called dual-use goods (civilian goods with a military purpose).

 Advice on prior OGEL confirmation from the Ministry of Defence (MOD)